mattermost/mattermost-marketplace/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing!
-Join the [**Plugin Marketplace channel**](https://community.mattermost.com/core/channels/plugins-marketplace) on the Mattermost community server for discussion about the Plugin Marketplace.
+Join the [Plugin Marketplace channel](https://community.mattermost.com/core/channels/plugins-marketplace) on the Mattermost Community Server for discussion about the Plugin Marketplace.

 ## Reporting Issues

 If you think you found a bug within the Marketplace code, [please use the GitHub issue tracker](https://github.com/mattermost/mattermost-marketplace/labels/issues/new) on this repository to open an issue.
 Bugs in the Marketplace in-product experience should be reported on the [Mattermost Server repository](https://github.com/mattermost/mattermost-server/issues/new).
-Please report bugs within specific plugin on their respective issue trackers.
+Please report bugs within specific plugins on their respective issue trackers.

 ## Community Plugin